nik-yo/Resume/master.md

 -	Update Visual Studio Extension to encrypt/decrypt value with DialogWindow, ToolWindow, and WPF.
 -	Saved $7,000/week by refactoring .NET 7 application to run on Linux ECS container.
 - Debugged running .NET 7 application using Visual Studio remote debugger.

 {{- end }}
 -	Developed a web page on CloudSaver app to enable self-configure SSO using React and ASP.NET Web API backend.
+- Developed CLI to integrate CSP with app using Python, Click, and setuptools.
 {{- if not .Top5 }}

 **System**